cbialorucki/cse210-tc03/README.md

 hello my name is Karla Sommerfeldt.
 I live in Lethbridge, Alberta, Canada.
 I work security while thaking clases for programing.

+Carl J. Bialorucki

+I am an excedingly handsome.
+I have a wife who loves me very much.
+Her name is Aubrey :) I am deeply invested in the Microsoft ecosystem but hope to work or compete with them in some capacity one day.